Modern Slavery Statement Financial Year 2021

 - outsourcing of low skilled maintenance work at assets, particularly in higher risk jurisdictions.

-- Risks of forced labour in the supply chain of polysilicon originating from Xinjiang, China.
+- Risks of forced labour in the supply chain of polysilicon (a key component of PV solar panels) originating from Xinjiang, China.

 Slavery and trafficking risks are already taken into account in the assessments made when Cubico is deciding whether to acquire or develop assets in a new country.
 The Legal and Compliance team have a central role in advising the organisation on those risks.